openvinotoolkit/model_server/docs/contributing.md

 - Run `make clang-format` command before you submit changes.

 - Prerequisites :
-Install Clang-Format 6.0 using command :
+Install Clang-Format 6.0 using the command :
     ```apt-get install clang-format-6.0```

 ## Compiler Security Flags <a name="flags"></a>